RyanReedKnight/Missing-QGIS-dependencies-for-Arch-Linux/README.md

 # Missing QGIS dependncies

-It apears that qgis in the arch linux repos does not automatically include all of the neccesary dependencies for the application to run as expected, as when I initialy installed it, various errors related to missing python modules came up.
+It apears that qgis in the Arch Linux repos does not automatically include all of the neccesary dependencies for the application to run as expected, as when I initialy installed it, various errors related to missing python modules came up.